 Scholarly Commons Citation

 Aiken, Jane H., "The Clinical Mission of Justice Readiness" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1639.
+1639.